 +86 10 6406 8022

-* Hotel List - this will be sent to you by us at time of booking.
+* Hotel List - this will be sent to you by your booking agent.
 If you do not receive this please email us with your booking number and trip details.
 Please tick the hotels in all destinations that your trip visits

 * Official invitation from licensed Chinese tourism company - this will be provided together with the Hotel List to all travellers regardless of whether it is required by the embassy or not

-* Itinerary – please print off a copy of your specific trip itinerary and include it with your application, marking the dates you will visit each destination if required
+* Itinerary – please print off a copy of your specific trip itinerary and include it with your application, listing the dates you will visit each destination

 * Photocopy of your passport